What is Hybrid Work and how to make it work?

 Hybrid work is more than just having a stable internet connection and an aesthetically pleasing work desk.
 It demands a well-laid-out strategy that suits both sides, the business leaders and their team.
 It is important to remember that a hybrid model should be beneficial to your employees in such a way that remote workers do not feel like they are missing out on important details and do not feel like second-class citizens.

 To make policies that address such issues, you have to put yourself in your employee’s shoes and think of creating an environment where your employee feels respected and valued.

-This makes sure that the employee is held accountable for the work they do regardless of where they work from.
-It also makes a remote worker feel like he is on the same standing as an office worker because he gets to discuss his work and ideas with his manager in time that is specially allocated for that purpose.
-This will also help in taking feedback for any unintended bias against in-office or remote workers.
+3. In-person meetings with mentors to build personal relationships and team camaraderie.
+This makes sure that the team members are held accountable for the work they do regardless of their location.
+It also instills a feeling of trust in the remote team members that they are on the same standing as an in-office team member.
+This also helps in taking feedback for any unintended bias against in-office or remote workers.

 4. Developing an elaborated onboarding template that helps new hires with the recruitment process.